| Title: | Mining Frequent Sequences |

 For efficiency reasons, the reference set of distinct itemsets can be larger than the set actually referenced by a collection of sequences.
 Thus, the counts of some items or itemsets may be zero.

-is provided for efficiency; method dim
+Method nitems is provided for efficiency; method dim for

 technical information.